 Make the tofu crumbles:

-Crumble the firm tofu and squeeze out excess water.
-To do this, I use a fork to mash the tofu on a colander on top a bowl and press out as much water as possible.
+- Crumble the firm tofu and squeeze out excess water.
+To do this, use a fork to mash the tofu in a colander placed over a bowl, pressing out as much water as possible.

-Fry the tofu crumbles in oil until slightly golden.
-Keep mixing to make sure it is thoroughly cooked.
+- Fry the tofu crumbles in oil until they turn slightly golden.
+Keep stirring to ensure thorough cooking.

 Add the minced garlic, ginger and soy sauce and mix well to combine.